djmattyg007/freiner/doc/source/custom-storage.rst

 Custom storage backends
 -----------------------

+TODO: This section is out of date.
+Gotta re-word it to discuss the Protocol classes.

 The **Freiner** package ships with a few storage implementations which allow you to get started with some common data stores (redis & memcached) used for rate limiting.

-To accommodate customizations to either the default storage backends or different storage backends altogether, **limits** uses a registry pattern that makes it painless to add your own custom storage (without having to submit patches to the package itself).
+To accommodate customizations to either the default storage backends or different storage backends altogether, **Freiner** uses a registry pattern that makes it painless to add your own custom storage (without having to submit patches to the package itself).